Haramaya: Background

-Haramaya is the home to Haramaya University, which was during naftenya era named as Alemaya University and reverted to original native name.
+Haramaya is the home to Haramaya University, which was during the naftenya era named as Alemaya University and reverted to original native name.
 The university was originally established as an agricultural technical college, with assistance from Oklahoma State University.
 Although classes started 5 November 1956, the university was formally inaugurated by Emperor Haile Selassie 16 January 1958.
 By 1967 Haramaya had telephone service.

 Based on figures from the Central Statistical Agency in 2005, Haramaya has an estimated total population of 15,317 of whom 7,796 are men and 7,521 are women.
 The 1994 national census reported this town had a total population of 8,560 of whom 4,228 were males and 4,332 were females.
 It is the largest of three towns in Haro Maya District.